-Faculty, staff and students may create email aliases (personal name) and modify how their name is displayed in some UConn directories.
+Faculty, staff, and students may create email aliases (personal names) and modify how their name is displayed in some UConn directories.

-Faculty, staff, and students can Change Their UConn Email Address.
-An email alias (the portion of your email address to the left of @uconn.edu) is different from the name originally assigned to them by the University.
+Faculty, staff, and students can Change Their UConn Email Addresses.
+An email alias (the portion of your email address to the left of @uconn.edu) is different from the name originally assigned to you by the University.

 If an email alias has already been assigned to a staff member, it will not be available until six months after that person leaves the University.
 If an alias has been assigned to a student, that name is unavailable.
 Aliases cannot be reserved.